A budget is your friend.

-For full control, you can set up scheduled transfers and use the Bill Payer feature in eBranch.
+For full control, you can set up scheduled transfers and use the Bill Payer feature through online banking.
 If you give in to temptation rather easily, though, you may want to give us the reins and let us handle it.
 (Your future self will thank you!)
 You can also do a little bit of both if you prefer to keep some flexibility.

 These free services are wonderful ways to help with budgeting.
 You don’t even have to think about them… they happen automatically and POOF!
 You’re saving!

 Here are a couple more tools you may want to check out: